ankumalh/assets-commerce/README.md

 The main parts of the template are:

-* ui.apps: contains the product data metadata field, a corresponding metadataschema formbuilder component, and overlay of a few ootb formbuilder components.
+* **ui.apps**: contains the product data metadata field, a corresponding metadataschema formbuilder component, and overlay of a few ootb formbuilder components.
 Also contains a RepositoryInitializer config to register a new namespace
-* ui.content: contains sample 'default' metadata form with a commerce tab
+* **ui.content**: contains sample 'default' metadata form with a commerce tab
 ![commerce tab in metadata](files/metadata-tab.png "Commerce Tab")

 ## How to build